-7.29 The Authority is interested in hearing whether submitters consider that there is currently sufficient connection customer scrutiny over Transpower's investments that are required to meet the GRS.
+- 7.27 The Authority also acknowledges that additional customer scrutiny may cause increased administration costs, but this must be considered against the benefits from increased scrutiny on Transpower's investments.
+The Authority's view is that the benefits from increased customer scrutiny over Transpower's investment proposals are likely to exceed the increased administration costs that the change may cause. - 7.287.29 The Authority is interested in hearing whether submitters consider that there is currently sufficient connection customer scrutiny over Transpower's investments that are required to meet the GRS.
 Do submitters consider that Transpower's investment in connection pool assets is efficient?
 Do submitters consider that moving to DRC-based costs would improve customer scrutiny over Transpower's connection pool investments?
-Or do submitters consider that moving to DRC-based charges would cause too much customer scrutiny and result in customer opposition to investments that Transpower undertakes to meet the GRS?
+Or do submitters consider that moving to DRC-based charges would cause too much customer scrutiny and result in inefficient customer hold out onopposition to investments that Transpower is required to undertakes to meet the GRS?